Lorraine Keane: Television career

-Keane was parodied in the highly successful Irish comedy show Après Match and also in the short-lived RTÉ series This is Nightlive.
+Keane was parodied in Après Match and also in the short-lived RTÉ series This is Nightlive.
 She also made a cameo appearance in the popular RTÉ comedy series The Republic of Telly.

 Personal life

 Keane is married to musician and producer Peter Devlin, and has two daughters, Emelia (b.
 September 2003) and Romy (b.
 October 2006).
 Keane is from a large family background, being one of seven children.
 She spends a lot of time in France.
 One of Keane's sisters, Tori, is an employee of TV3.

 Nominations

 Keane was nominated for the 2008 TV Personality of the Year at the Irish Film and Television Awards.